lanacleto/dsa-implementations-ts/README.md

     ```
     *(Make sure the `index.ts` file actually produces some output, like using `console.log()`, for you to see results in the terminal.)*

-## 📚 Algorithms Implemented
+## 📚 Algorithms & Data Structures Implemented

-Here is a list of algorithms currently available in this repository:
+Here is a list of implementations currently available in this repository:

 * [Binary Search](./binary-search/)
-* *(More algorithms will be added here as I implement them...)*
+* *(More items will be added here as I implement them...)*

 ## 👨‍💻 Author